 After Even Night is mostly in constant motion, but it does pause at times (as if reaching a station) and then restarts, with elements that loop at varying speeds.
 An ellipsis (the symbol of working or thinking in various apps like discord) perpetually animates on the lower right to indicate that even when slowed to a stop, the journey isn’t over.

-Collectors can click on the animation at any time to stop, and then double click to download a large image (travel pics!) – but the journey continues, layering and evolving, indefinitely.
+Collectors can click on the animation at any time to stop, and then double click to download an image (travel pics!) – but the journey continues, layering and evolving, indefinitely.

 You can check out a live generator here.